RenRenJuan/ADAPTVSQL/README.md

 separated from Roche to become an indepdent compancy.
 I believe the workflow system for which I provided the engine and a remote capability and Harish Diwan provided most of the app was critical in this success.

+This and an assortment of other programmings will of course be nothing more than early journeyman efforts compared to my vision of the Rawring Twenties, should it find similar realization.